sam-pf/mcbkt-client/_hooks/README.md

 # Git hooks

-The hook scripts defined here can be installed by running `./install.git.hooks`.
+The hook scripts defined here can be installed by running `install.git.hooks` (or `./install.git.hooks`).
 The scripts are installed in `../.git/hooks` as symlinks.
 Each script, if it has a correct name, will be run automatically after appropriate event is triggered.